darkalchemy/Pu-239/README.md

 goto admin/upgrade_database to check/update the database
 note: if that does exist, check the changelog for 6 Dec, 2017
 ```

+### API's

+reCAPTCHA V2 needs both the site key and secret key set in .env

+Fanart.tv needs api key set in .inv

+Google API key allows up to 1000 api hits instead of 100 per day, set in .env

+### Cache Engines

+couchbase, apcu, memcached, redis or file. file is set as default set in .env

 ### Image Proxy: